cszach/linux-cli-guide/book/chapter01.md

-As you might have noticed, GNU/Linux systems (and Unix-like systems in general) use the forward slash character ("/") to separate folders at different hierarchical level (unlike Windows, which uses the backward slash character "\\").
+As you might have noticed, GNU/Linux systems (and Unix-like systems in general) use the forward slash character ("/") to separate folders at different hierarchical levels (unlike Windows, which uses the backward slash character "\\").

 There are three symbols, usually appear in paths, that are reserved for special